the generous queen: nicki minaj announces student loan charity | read | i-D

-Nicki Minaj made some very special fans' lives a lot easier last week.
-What initially began as a meet-and-greet contest quickly turned into a night of digital philanthropy.
+Nicki Minaj made some very special fans' lives a whole lot easier last week, when what initially began as a meet-and-greet contest quickly turned to a night of digital philanthropy.
 Nicki ended up paying off thousands of dollars in school fees and student loans — as long as her fans could prove they were getting solid grades.
 Her donations probably made a world of difference in people's lives, and they clearly made Nicki feel damn good too.
 "I'll do some more in a month or 2," she promised at the end of the night.

 Text Isabelle Hellyer